 Types of Juicers

-There are three main varieties of juicer on the market today: masticating, centrifugal, and citrus.
+There are three main varieties on the market today: masticating, centrifugal, and citrus.
 These three juicers have distinct purposes and uses.
 Some more suitable for certain food types versus others.
 In out juicer reviews we identify the best juicer and what types of fruits and vegetable they are suitable for.

 Masticating Juicer: These juicers utilize a horizontal design; the mouthpiece for the juice can be hung over a container easily.
 Juice made with this kind of juicer is often slowly squeezed and have a low oxidation rate.
 It will only last a few days, but it is a day or two more than you would not have had without this.
 These juicers often go for a high price though.
 The amount of utility they carry raises the price of masticating juicer up beyond $200.